 In addition, since 2018 Siemens has been supporting Hackrod, a U.S. startup that is using Siemens Product Lifecycle Management (PLM) software to design a chassis for a futuristic racing car.
 Hackrod plans to produce automotive frames in a 3D printer as big as a garage.
 So it’s no wonder that additive manufacturing is one of the 14 company-wide innovation fields in which Siemens invested €500 million in fiscal 2017/18.
 These funds were invested not only in Siemens’ own product innovations but also, and primarily, in its 3D printing portfolio.

 To make sure the good news about 3D printing is heard throughout the company, Siemens Corporate Technology established a Berlin-based AM (Additive Manufacturing) Design Lab.
 The Lab is helping Siemens engineers discover the design potential of this technology.
 “This is a creative space where I can rethink the design process even for purely functional products such as switchgear,” says Ursus Krüger, who set up the AM Design Lab and heads the Additive Manufacturing research group in Berlin.
+Their experts offer trainings and consultancy services with the main focus is on Design for AM, materials, simulation and First-Time-Right process.
 Siemens has also established a similar lab in Erlangen for customers.
 Known as the Additive Manufacturing Experience Center (AMEC), the lab, which is operated by Siemens’ Digital Factory division, allows customers to explore 3D printing and experience the individual steps of the printing process.

 Additive manufacturing offers industry the opportunity to establish a new production route that has unique potential.
 In spite of its countless possibilities, AM has still not reached a level of maturity where it can produce any desired component at the push of a button.
 For example, a printed component can become warped or deformed because of differences in temperature during the laser melting process.
 That’s why researchers are focusing on how to make the path from component design to production a routine process.